 \subsection{Implementation}

-\paragraph{Parameter Choices.} To extract the per-frame dynamic facial identity features $\frameFeat$, we first estimate 126 facial landmarks for each frame using a pre-existing implementation~\cite{honari2018improving}.
-We compute the Euclidean distances between all possible pairs of landmarks, to obtain a 7875-dimensional vector for each frame.
-For all of the 161 identities in the synthetic component of our dataset, we scan through original videos to isolate a frame for each subject that shows a neutral head pose and expression (frontal head pose, no expression).
-The square root of the area occupied by the bounding box of their face in this neutral frame is used normalize the 7875 values of the pairwise distance vector, resulting in $\frameFeat$.
-The clip duration F is set to 51.
-A shorter clip, while allowing computational efficiency, might not capture meaningful expressions.
-In contrast, longer clips might capture multiple expressions making it tough to match to other clips.
-After experimenting with different values for F (see supplementary), we chose F = 51 as it allowed us to learn a meaningful dynamic identity signature. \paragraph{Training Details.} Temporal convolutional networks that operate on intermediate representations of frames have shown remarkable success in modeling facial behavior and its anomalies~\cite{haliassos2021lips,martinez2020lipreading,Cozzolino_2021_ICCV}.
-We use one such architecture, the temporal ID network~\cite{Cozzolino_2021_ICCV}, after adapting the input layer to match our input feature dimensions and, when needed, input clip duration.
-This input tensor is obtained by concatenating $\frameFeat$ across F frames of the clip, to obtain a tensor of size 7875 $\times$ F. The neural network outputs a 128-dimensional embedding vector for each clip, which is trained to cluster based on the driving identity (Section~\ref{sec:loss}).
+\paragraph{Parameter Choices.} To extract the per-frame dynamic facial identity features $\frameFeat$, we detect 126 facial landmarks for each frame~\cite{honari2018improving}, and compute the per-frame normalized pairwise Euclidean distances between these landmarks.
+The clip duration is set to 71 frames.
+We find that this is sufficient to capture the facial dynamics that are meaningful for avatar fingerprinting, while also maintaining a good trade-off between speed and accuracy.
+We also experiment with shorter-duration video clips (see Supplement).
+The input tensor to the temporal CNN is obtained by concatenating $\frameFeat$ across 71 frames.